 Whether you rent or own your business property, premises liability law requires you to maintain a safe environment for visitors and to avoid an unreasonable risk of harm.
 Failure to do so can create “premises liability” and a potential lawsuit.

-Among premises liability cases, perhaps the most obvious ones are slip and fall accidents that happen because of a wet floor or a worn carpet.
-While slip and fall cases are common, other personal injury cases could include:
+Among premises liability cases, perhaps the most obvious ones are slip-and-fall accidents that happen because of a wet floor or a worn carpet.
+While slip-and-fall cases are common, other personal injury cases could include:

 Under the “duty of care” concept, individuals and businesses have a legal obligation to act in the best interests of others, to not cause harm to other people, and to act competently without taking on tasks that you can’t do safely.